About Us

 Don & Ginny Ranck came to farm at Verdant View after Don's parents decided to retire from farming in 1975.
 At the time, Don & Ginny had been living in Recife, Brazil, after spending five years there working in agricultural and community development.
 Don studied at Penn State University, where he got a B.S. in agricultural science and education.
 Ginny is a licensed practical nurse.

 The Rancks have raised 4 children at Verdant View.
-Their elder son, Eldon, lives locally, builds cellular towers and he and his wife Tammy are raising three beautiful daughters: Katelyn, Adrianne and Olivia, who are often found helping out at the farm.
-Heather Andrea, their elder daughter, works for the US Commercial Service (US Department of Commerce) as an International Trade Specialist in Fargo, North Dakota.
-She is also the webmaster for Farmland Fun.
-Aaron, their second son, a graduate of Ursinus College, obtained his masters degree at Bilkent University in Ankara, Turkey.
-Elisa, the second daughter, and her husband Patrick, live in Washington, DC and travel the world together.
+Their elder son, Eldon, lives on the farm, owns a sign business and he and his wife Tammy, who works for a confectionary manufacturer, have three daughters: Katelyn, Adrianne and Olivia.
+Heather Andrea, their elder daughter, works for the US Commercial Service (US Department of Commerce) as an International Trade Specialist in Fargo, North Dakota and is married to Ryan McManus, who works at Wells Fargo and enjoys remodeling homes.
+Heather and Ryan are proud parents of their son, Oliver.
+Aaron, their second son, works on Capitol Hill in Washington, DC.
+Elisa, the second daughter, and her husband Patrick Fleming, who is pursuing a PhD in Agricultural Economics, both work at Verdant View.

 Both Don and Ginny are active in community activities.
 They attend Witmer Heights Mennonite Church in Smoketown, Pa.
 Don is a Rotarian, an elected township supervisor, vice-chair of the Lancaster County Farm Bureau, and was elected to the corporate board of Land O' Lakes Cooperative.
 Ginny was elected to the Pequea Valley School Board, she is on the Lancaster County Dairy Promotion Committee, she is on the Mennonite Information Center Board, but she is never "bored" at home!